Classic Movies About Life in the City of Angels

 9. The Day of the Locust (1975)

 The Day of the Locust is a movie set in the late 1930s in Los Angeles.
 Based on a novel by Nathanael West, the story depicts Hollywood as a mean, cynical, gothic machine bent on making money and furthering the careers of egotistical movie moguls.
 William Atherton plays Tod Hackett, an aspiring art director employed at a major movie studio.
-Hackett starts out as a likeable character but soon becomes corrupted by a system with no apparent good guys.
+Hackett starts out as a likable character but soon becomes corrupted by a system with no apparent good guys.

 The movie is filled with bizarre characters, particularly Donald Sutherland, who plays Homer Simpson (yes, that’s his name!), a sexually repressed accountant in love with Faye Greener (Karen Black), a tawdry, talentless woman aiming for stardom at any cost.
 At the climax of the film.
 Homer Simpson tramples to death an impish young girl who taunts him near Grauman’s Chinese Theatre.
-A crowd lining up for the premier of a movie at the theatre murders Simpson, and then rampages through the streets, as Hackett imagines the death and destruction in his own painting, The Burning of Los Angeles.
+A crowd lining up for the premiere of a movie at the theatre murders Simpson, and then rampages through the streets, as Hackett imagines the death and destruction in his own painting, The Burning of Los Angeles.

 It’s hard to like this movie, but its production values and bleak vision are the stuff of books written about what has been called the liveliest art.